anyc/sparsefs/README.md

   --includefile=<file> OR --excludefile=<file>
 ```

-The default action for a FilterFS filesystem is to include all files that cannot
+The default action for a SparseFS filesystem is to include all files that cannot
 be matched by any rule.
 It is also possible to override this default behaviour
 and exclude all unmatched files with the following parameter: